 In Topic the boys study geographical and historical aspects of Houses and Homes, Tropical Rainforests and The Seaside.

-The boys’ understanding of the curriculum is further enhanced through visiting specialists to the school and relevant and local educational outings such as the Look Out Discovery Centre in Bracknell, Kew Gardens and Butser Farm.
+The boys’ understanding of the curriculum is further enhanced through visiting specialists to the school and relevant and local educational outings such as the Look Out Discovery Centre in Bracknell, Wisley Gardens and Thames Young Mariners.